Canon SX730 vs Nikon 1 V2

 It is notable that the SX730 offers wifi support, while the V2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX730 and the V2 have been discontinued, but can regularly be found used on eBay.
+Both the SX730 and the V2 have been discontinued, but can regularly be found used on ebay.
 The V2 was replaced by the Nikon 1 V3, while the SX730 was followed by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX730 and V2 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Nikon 1 V2 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX730 or the Nikon 1 V2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.